dropbox/nsot/docs/development.rst

 For the most part you shouldn't need to care about these details though if you want to add new build dependencies, for example `gulp-concat
-<https://github.com/contra/gulp-concat>`_, you would run the followiing:
+<https://github.com/contra/gulp-concat>`_, you would run the following:

 .. code-block:: bash